 - Yeast: Generally 25 percent off, often there are coupons.
-(I like to pick up a jar if I’m low and keep it in the fridge.)
+Keep yeast in freezer or fridge.

-- Flour: I can pick up five pounds for dirt cheap with sales with coupons.
+- Flour: Pick up smaller packages for dirt cheap with sales with coupons.

-- Chocolate and Chocolate Chips: They do go on sale periodically, but any Holiday is a good time to stack up.
+- Chocolate and Baking Chips: They do go on sale periodically, but any Holiday is a good time to stock up.

-- Pie Filling, Pie Crusts: All on sale, and usually with coupons.
+- Pie Filling, Pie Crusts, Baking Mixes: All on sale, and usually with coupons.

-- Vinegar is the most notable: pick up vinegar now at Easter – often unadvertised, you’ll find coupons if you’re lucky, but generally not only the basic vinegar, but also the higher end flavored ones are on sale.
-You may find the higher end vinegar on sale through out the summer, but rarely do I ever see any of the basic ones discounted.
-Check for coupons in the paper or at the manufacturer’s websites.
+- Vinegar is the most notable: often unadvertised, you’ll find coupons if you’re lucky, but generally, not only the basic vinegar is on sale, but also the higher end flavored ones.
+You may find the higher end vinegar on sale throughout the summer but rarely do I ever see any of the basic ones discounted.

 - Dried Beans and Peas: On sale, often unadvertised before, during or after any major Holiday when Ham is likely to be served.